sklifovskiy/sklifovskiy/README.md

-## Front-end developer 👋
+## Front-end web developer 👋
 > Open for hiring 👀

 I’m a Front-end developer seeking an entry-level position to start IT career and delve deeper into web development.
-I have no commercial development experience.

 ### 📫 How to reach me: